 \section{Opfibrations in the 2-category of 2-presheaves}

-In this section, after recalling the notion of opfibration in a $2$-category, we characterize the opfibrations in the functor $2$-category $\m{\A}{\CAT}$ with $\A$ a category.
+In this section, after recalling the notion of opfibration in a $2$-category, we characterize the opfibrations in the functor $2$-category $\m{\A}{\CAT}$ with $\A$ a small category.
 We will show that such characterization restricts to one of discrete opfibrations as well.
 This will allow us to define \predfn{having small fibres} for a discrete opfibration in $\m{\A}{\CAT}$ (\defx\ref{defhavingsmallfibres}).

 The definition of (op)fibration in a $2$-category is due to Street~\cite{street_fibandyonlemma}, in terms of algebras for a $2$-monad.
-It is known that we can equivalently define (op)fibrations in a $2$-category by representability, as appears in Weber's~\cite{weber_yonfromtwotop}.
+It is known that we can equivalently define (op)fibrations in a $2$-category by representability, as done in Weber's~\cite{weber_yonfromtwotop}.

 \begin{defne} Let $\L$ be a $2$-category.
 A \dfn{split opfibration in $\L$} is a morphism $\phi\:G\to F$ in $\L$ such that for every $X\in \L$ the functor

 induced by $\phi$ between the hom-categories is a split Grothendieck opfibration (in $\CAT$) and for every morphism $\lambda\:K\to X$ in $\L$ the commutative square \sq[5.85][4.7]{\HomC{\L}{X}{G}}{\HomC{\L}{K}{G}}{\HomC{\L}{X}{F}}{\HomC{\L}{K}{F}}{-\c\lambda}{\phi\c -}{\phi\c -}{-\c \lambda} is cleavage preserving.